Dr. Richard BechtoldAshburn, Virginia; USA

 Abridge Technology; Ashburn, Virginia.
 Founder and Principal Consultant; April 1996 to present.
 George Mason University (GMU); Fairfax, Virginia.
-Adjunct Professor; September 1992 to present.
+Adjunct Professor; September 1992 to 2005.
 Research Associate Faculty, April 1996 to February 1998.

 As the President and Principal Consultant of Abridge Technology, Dr. Bechtold provides subject-matter expertise to industry, government, research centers, law firms, and academic institutions.
 This expertise is concentrated in the following areas:

 (1) Software project management

 (3) Acquisition process improvement

 (4) Systematic risk management

 (6) Software quality assurance

 (8) Contractor (and sub-contractor) risk evaluation and reduction